Kingdom of Denmark

 Greenland and the Faroe Islands

 In the wake of the Cold War, Denmark has been active in international efforts to integrate the countries of central and eastern Europe into the West.
 It has played a leadership role in coordinating Western assistance to the Baltic states (Estonia, Latvia, and Lithuania).
 The country is a strong supporter of international peacekeeping.
-Danish forces were heavily engaged in the former Yugoslavia in the UN Protection Force (UNPROFOR), as well as in NATO's Operation Joint Endeavor/Stabilization Force in Bosnia and Herzegovina (IFOR/SFOR) and the Kosovo Force (KFOR).
+Danish forces were heavily engagedin the former Yugoslavia in the UN Protection Force (UNPROFOR), in IFOR/SFOR as well as in KFOR.

-Since September 11, 2001, Denmark has been highly proactive in endorsing and implementing United States, UN, and EU-initiated counter-terrorism measures, just as Denmark has contributed substantially to the International Security Assistance Force (ISAF) in Afghanistan and the neighboring countries.
-In 2003, Denmark was among the first countries to join the "Coalition of the Willing" and supplied a submarine, Corvette-class ship, and military personnel to the coalition's effort in Iraq to enforce UN Security Council Resolution 1441.
-Since that time it has provided 500 troops to assist with stabilization efforts in Iraq.
+Since September 11, 2001, Denmark has been highly proactive in endorsing and implementing U.S., UN, and EU-initiated counter-terrorism measures, just as Denmark has contributed substantially to the ISAF in Afghanistan and the neighboring countries.

-Denmark's active liberal trade policy in the EU, OECD, and WTO largely coincides with U.S. interests.
-The U.S. is Denmark's largest non-European trade partner with about 5% of Danish merchandise trade.
-Denmark's role in European environmental and agricultural issues and its strategic location at the entrance to the Baltic Sea have made Copenhagen a center for U.S. agencies and the private sector dealing with the Nordic/Baltic region.
+Denmark's active liberal trade policy in the EU, OECD, and WTO largely coincides with U.S. interests; the U.S. is Denmark's largest non-European trade partner with about 6% of Danish merchandise trade.
+Denmark's role in European environmental and agricultural issues and its strategic location at the entrance to the Baltic Sea have made Copenhagen a center for U.S. agencies and the private sector dealing with the Nordic-Baltic region.

 The U.S. Air Force (USAF) base and early warning radar at Thule, Greenland--a Danish self-governing territory--serve as a vital link in Western defenses.